Preach to Your Soul (Psalm 103:1-4)

 Bless the Lord, O my soul, and all that is within me, bless his holy name!
-Bless the Lord, O my soul, and forget not all his benefits, who forgives all your iniquity, who heals all your diseases, who redeems your life from the pit, who crowns you with steadfast love and mercy.
+2 Bless the Lord, O my soul, and forget not all his benefits, 3 who forgives all your iniquity, who heals all your diseases, 4 who redeems your life from the pit, who crowns you with steadfast love and mercy. —Psalm 103:1-4

 We all talk to ourselves every now and then, but have you ever preached to yourself?
 Or, perhaps even odder to the imagination, have you ever sung to yourself?

-We see in this Psalm that David sings three commands to his soul: 1) “Bless the Lord” (verses 1, 2, 22); 2) “Bless his holy name” (verse 1); and 3) “Forget not all his benefits” (verse 2).
-The first two commands are essentially the same, so I would like to focus on the first and third and then discuss how they relate.
+David sings three commands to his soul: “Bless the Lord” (vv.
+1, 2, 22); “Bless his holy name” (v.
+1); and “Forget not all his benefits” (v.
+2).
+The first two commands are essentially the same, so I will focus on the first and third and then discuss how they relate.

 Bless the Lord, O My Soul

 This command is the main point of Psalm 103, as is seen in how David repeats it and begins and ends with it.
-It seems likely that David wrote this while in a spiritually dry season of life, since it would seem odd for him to command his soul to do what was already happening.
-It is also possible that he was experiencing a divided heart, and so he cried out here for all that was within him to bless the Lord.
-Whatever his condition, his desire is clear: that his whole soul, that is, the deepest desire of his heart, every cell in his body, every thought in his head, every word in his mouth, every action throughout his day, would worship the Lord.
+It's likely that David wrote this while in a spiritually dry season of life, since it would seem odd for him to command his soul to do what was already happening.
+It is also possible that he was experiencing a divided heart, and so he cried out for all that was within him to bless the Lord.
+Whatever his condition, his desire is clear, that his whole soul—the deepest desire of his heart, every cell in his body, every thought in his head, every word in his mouth, every action throughout his day—would worship the Lord.

 Forget Not All His Benefits

-The psalmist next commands his soul to not forget what the Lord has done.
-The majority of the Psalm is then spent remembering the Lord‘s benefits, so as you memorize this Psalm, notice all the wonderful benefits the Lord has blessed us with.
+The psalmist next commands his soul not to forget what the Lord has done.
+The majority of the Psalm is then spent remembering the Lord‘s benefits.
+As you memorize this Psalm, notice all the wonderful benefits the Lord has blessed us with.

 From Receiving Benefits to Giving Blessing

-So how do the two commands relate?
+How then do the two commands relate?
 In order to fuel our souls to bless the Lord, we should reflect on the Lord‘s benefits to us.
-This is not just a lesson on counting your blessings though.
+This is not just a lesson on counting your blessings.
 We count our blessings in order to bless the Lord.
-Our relationship with God should have a joy-inducing U- shaped pattern: God acts through Christ’s death to give us benefits and then we gladly respond in worship to Him.
+Our relationship with God should have a joy-inducing U-shaped pattern: God acts through Christ’s death to give us benefits and then we gladly respond in worship to Him.

-So as you memorize this Psalm, preach it to yourself.
+As you memorize this Psalm, preach it to yourself.
 Preach the Lord‘s benefits to yourself.
 Memorize these benefits in order to remember them in order to fuel your worship.
-What has helped me worship while studying this chapter has been Matt Redman’s new song “10,000 Reasons,” a song based off this text.

-2. In what other ways besides singing can you bless the Lord?
+In what other ways, besides singing, can you bless the Lord?